-- In some cities there are some areas that are considered unsafe, especially after dark.
+- In most cities there are some areas that are considered unsafe, especially after dark.
 Ask your host family, counselor and local AFS volunteers to teach you where the dangerous areas in your city are, and how local people avoid or deal with dangerous situations.
-We recommend that you get to know the layout and names of these places in your area, as well as the times you should particularly avoid them. - Always keep in touch with your host family and/or Local Chapter when traveling. - Always inform the address and phone number where you can be reached. - Traveling without the permission of the Slovak AFS Office might result in an Early Return.
-Individual traveling is permitted only after passing the test from Slovak language.
-Individual traveling and sleeping over at friends are not allowed the first two months. - There is no problem regarding permission from AFS if the participant is traveling with the host family or with a group of participants and local volunteers. - If you want to travel outside the host country without your host family, you need the permission of Slovak AFS Office (e.g. field trip abroad with school) - Traveling with the Local Chapter personnel is permitted, just inform Slovak AFS office.
+We recommend that you get to know the layout and names of these places in your area, as well as the times you should particularly avoid them. - Always Keep in touch with your host family and/or Local Chapter when traveling. - Always inform the address and phone number where you can be reached. - Traveling without the permission of the AFS Office might result in an Early Return. - There is no problem regarding permission from AFS if the participant is traveling with the host family or with a group of participants and local volunteers. - A phone call to inform us at the office is enough if a trip is planned for no longer than one day. - If you want to travel outside the host country without your host family, you need the permission of your AFS Office. - Traveling with the Local Chapter personnel is permitted, just inform AFS national office. - There are armed conflicts in some parts of the country, where authorities' presence might be rare.
+Please inform yourself about those areas and always avoid them.
+The AFS National Office can always give you any advice you need before planning any trip in Colombia.